 Replace YOUR-KEY

-with your actual Figma API access token.
+with your actual Figma API access token in both examples.

 To add this MCP server to Claude Code, run this command in your terminal: